-Building water confidence in beginners is essential to making progress, and confidence-building can be broken down into these key areas and included when teaching swimming lessons to beginners:
+Building water confidence in beginners is essential to making progress, and confidence-building can be broken down into these key areas and are all included in my swim lesson plans for beginners:

 The first sample swimming lesson plan below aims to get the beginner used to the water.
 This will be one of the first swimming lessons that a swimming teacher will teach a complete beginner.